hackgvl/hackgreenville-com/CONTRIBUTING.md

 ## Contributing Code to the Project

+* See the [HackGreenville style guide](https://hackgreenville.com/styles) for theming suggestions for fonts, headings, colors, and such.
+* See the [Laravel installation documentation](https://laravel.com/docs/4.2/quick#installation) for more details.
-> **Note: Always follow the following steps before starting a new branch or pull request.**
+* Always follow the steps below when starting a new branch or pull request.**

 Contributions are made using [GitHub's Pull Request](https://docs.github.com/en/free-pro-team@latest/github/collaborating-with-issues-and-pull-requests/about-pull-requests) (aka PR) pattern.
 This allows anyone to suggest changes for review, commenting, and eventual apporval / merging into the main project's repo.